Azul3DInc/ClangToStringTemplate/README.md

 ## Known Issues
 - In the event of a segmentation fault during the parsing process, consider upgrading your version of clang in `config.json`.
 Known to fix this issue with clang++15.
+- If the tool is unable to resolve dependencies, you can use the `extraIncludePaths` option in `config.json` to include absolute paths.

 ## Relevant Resources
 [StringTemplate cheat sheet](https://github.com/antlr/stringtemplate4/blob/master/doc/cheatsheet.md)